apache/flink/flink-connectors/flink-connector-rocketmq/README.md

 # Flink Connector for RocketMQ

 This module is a implementation for the message queue middleware 'RocketMQ'.The MQ now is belongs to ASF and born in Alibaba,You can refer to this module to make connection between Flink and RocketMQ cluster

+## Features
+* Connect RocketMQ cluster as a `DataSink` from Flink to produce message to RocketMQ cluster
+* Connect RocketMQ cluster as a `DataSource` from Flink to pull and consumer message from RocketMQ cluster

 ## Quick Start

 The `Example.java` can be used to learn how to use Flink to connect RocketMQ cluster.